jordangumm/pyflux/README.md

 Everything from the [pyFlow](http://illumina.github.io/pyflow/) docs should apply.

-Build and tested on GNU/Linux.
+Built and tested on GNU/Linux.

 ## Setup
 ```